Sanchez vs Travis Heights Elementary: F vs B in South Austin

 Travis Heights Elementary sits in one of Austin’s most iconic neighborhoods.
 The Travis Heights community is walkable, full of character, and minutes from South Congress, Zilker Park, and Lady Bird Lake.
 The school draws from a neighborhood that has been one of Austin’s most desirable addresses for generations.

-The B rating at 85 overall is strong, and those School Progress and Academic Growth scores of 89 are particularly impressive.
-This is a campus that is moving students forward, and the 2 TEA distinctions earned in 2025 confirm that the work happening here goes beyond just maintaining.
-The median home price at $880,000 reflects the Travis Heights premium, which is about neighborhood prestige, walkability, and lifestyle as much as it is about the school.
+The B rating at 85 overall is strong, and the campus earns it through School Progress, which includes Academic Growth as a sub-component.
+That means the work happening here goes beyond just maintaining.
+Home prices in Travis Heights run at a premium, which is about neighborhood prestige, walkability, and lifestyle as much as it is about the school.

 The Neighborhoods